 On a cold and rainy day, walking endless miles or km’s isn’t really the dream.
 That’s alright, because aside from the ABBA Museum and Fotografiska, Stockholm has a few remaining gems.
 Watching the changing of the guards at the Royal Palace is a fascinating tradition, and since the royals live there, you can count on the temperature being just right.
 There’s also Drottningholm Palace as well.

 That’s it, you’ve done it.
 Wave goodbye to Stockholm.
 After enjoying these spots, we trust you’ll be back to explore more.
-Stockholm is a city you really do need to see twice, so be sure to plan a prime summer trip when the sun never sets, and also a winter market trip to catch true Nordic culture in action, complete with amateurs (that’s the tourists) on skates.
+Stockholm is a city you really do need to see twice, so be sure to plan a prime summer trip when the sun never sets, and also a winter trip to cozy markets to catch true Nordic culture in action, complete with tourists on skates.
 You’ll love it.